kubernetes-sigs/gateway-api/geps/gep-5091/index.md

 > Body-Based Router API and implementation, but I want a portable Gateway API
 > solution."

-### As a Security Engineer
+#### As a Platform Engineer

-> "I want to add a processing step that scans inference request bodies for
-> prompt injection attacks and PII before they reach the model backend.
-If the
+> "I want to normalize inference requests before they reach a backend.
+I want to
-> scan detects a threat, the request should be rejected with a clear error.
-If
-> the scanning service is unavailable, the request should be rejected
-> (fail-closed) for security processors but allowed through (fail-open) for
-> non-critical enrichment processors."
+> force usage accounting, apply defaults for fields the client omitted,
+> and reject requests that are missing a required field.
+Today this requires
+> either changing every client or deploying an external service to edit two
+> keys in a JSON document."

-### As a Compliance Officer
+#### As a Compliance Officer

-> "I want to examine both inference requests and responses for personally
+> "I want to strip known sensitive fields from request and response bodies, and
-> identifiable information so that PII can be blocked, sanitized, or reported.
+> reject payloads matching a defined pattern, so that regulated data never
+> reaches a backend or a client.
+Because the data is sensitive, I specifically
+> do not want it forwarded to an additional service in order to be inspected.
+I
-> I need this to be declarative, auditable, and composable with other
+> need this to be declarative, auditable, and composable with other processing
-> processing steps."
+> steps."

-### As a Developer of Agentic AI Platforms
+#### As a Developer of Agentic AI Platforms

 > "I need to process Model Context Protocol (MCP) request payloads to extract
 > tool names and session identifiers for routing decisions.
 I want to set
 > headers based on payload attributes so the gateway can route to the correct
 > backend MCP server."

+#### As an API Owner

+> "I want to enrich requests with context derived from the payload and the
+> verified caller identity — request identifiers for tracing, tenant headers
+> for downstream attribution — without adding a network hop to a request that
+> is otherwise served entirely from cache."

+### ExtProcess Use Cases

+The following stories motivate the `ExtProcess` extension point.
+The `ExtProcess` API and its wire protocol are deferred to a follow-up GEP, but the resource is shaped so they can be added without breaking changes.

+#### As a Security Engineer

+> "I want to add a processing step that classifies inference request bodies for
+> prompt injection attacks before they reach the model backend.
+Detection
+> requires a trained model, so it cannot run in the data plane.
+If the scan
+> detects a threat, the request should be rejected with a clear error.
+If the
+> scanning service is unavailable, the request should be rejected (fail-closed)
+> for security processors but allowed through (fail-open) for non-critical
+> enrichment processors."

+#### As a Compliance Officer

+> "I want to examine inference responses for personally identifiable
+> information that cannot be expressed as a fixed pattern, so that it can be
+> blocked, sanitized, or reported.
+This requires a detection model, and I accept
+> the additional hop in exchange for the detection quality."

-### As a Cluster Administrator
+#### As a Cluster Administrator

 > "I want to add semantic caching to inference requests — detecting repeated
 > or semantically similar requests and returning cached results to reduce
 > inference costs and improve latency.
-This requires reading the request body
+This requires computing embeddings and
-> to compute similarity, which no current Gateway API resource supports."
+> querying a vector store, neither of which belongs in the data plane."

+### Applies to Both

-### As a Gateway API Implementation Author
+#### As a Gateway API Implementation Author

 > "I want a clear, standardized resource definition for payload processing so
 > I can implement it consistently.
 I need the specification to be unambiguous